 Fertile soil is the most important requirement of any crop; you plan to grow on the field.
 Fertile soil is enriched with more nutrients than non-fertile soil, leading to more productivity and better crop yield quality.

-To further improve the fertility, cover crops that add enormous amounts of organic matter to the soil.
+To further improve fertility, cover crops that add enormous amounts of organic matter to the soil.
 This provides the structure to the soil, promoting a healthier crop loaded with nutrients transferred by soil.
 Using Green Manure or growing legumes to fix the nitrogen from the air through Biological Nitrogen Fixation by microbes.

 Top 3 ways to improve the fertility of the soil: